localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 Cloud Pods is supported by both [LocalStack Pro](https://app.localstack.cloud/) and [LocalStack Community](https://github.com/localstack/localstack).
 Using Community Cloud Pods, you get a limited experience saving and loading your LocalStack state in a Cloud Pod, only with the AWS services emulated in the Community Edition.
 With LocalStack Pro, you can utilize an extended CLI that allows you to inspect your Cloud Pods, version them using tags similar to `git`, and push them to the LocalStack platform for storage and collaboration.

 In this tutorial, we will use [LocalStack Pro]({{< ref "getting-started/api-key" >}}) to train a simple machine-learning model that recognizes handwritten digits on an image.
-We will use Cloud Pods to create a reproducible sample by using an S3 bucket to host our training data, a Lambda function to train the model and a Lambda layer that contains the dependencies for our training code.
+We will rely on Cloud Pods to create a reproducible sample by using:

+- an S3 bucket to host our training data;
+- a Lambda function to train and save the model to an S3 bucket;
+- a Lambda layer that contains the dependencies for our training code;
+- a second Lambda function to download and evaluate the saved model.

 We will then create a Cloud Pod to save the state of our LocalStack instance and restore it from the Cloud Pod to share it with our team.

 {{< figure src="reproducible_ml_application.png" width="60%" alt="Reproducible machine-learning applications with LocalStack Cloud Pods">}}